 2) Steps to Cancel a Debt Settlement Contract

-Getting out of a debt settlement contract is easy if you haven’t made any payment yet.
+Getting out of a debt settlement contract is easy if you haven’t made any payments yet.
 If you have, then the chances are high that you’ve lost the funds sent to them.
 If you’ve given the debt settlement company permission to draft fees directly from your account, then you should contact your bank and inform them that you’re terminating such an agreement.

 Exiting your contract with a debt relief company sometimes requires an attorney’s help.
-You may require an attorney if you’re considering a Chapter 7 bankruptcy option.
+You may need an attorney if you’re considering a Chapter 7 bankruptcy option.
 A great attorney should consider your options and help you decide on the best.
 Here are the steps you need to take before you cancel a debt settlement contract:

 Step 1: Submit Notice of Intent to Cancel to Both your Creditor and Debt Settlement Company